 Complete an ONLINE COURSE, a self-paced course for middle and high school students where they learn the basics of starting, running, and growing a business.
+It serves to develop an entrepreneurial mindset in youth and young adults.

 In today’s highly dynamic, interconnected world, the need for entrepreneurial thinkers at all levels of society has never been greater.
 Policymakers from the White House to the World Economic Forum recognize entrepreneurial thinking as an essential life skill for anyone to thrive in the 21st Century.